ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

 One word of output is written per input line; lines that contain no code will result in no-op instructions being written.

-On error, it writes a single zero byte to the output file and exits.
-Since a well-formed ROM will always have an even number of bytes in it, this means you can detect that a compilation error occurred if the size of the output file is odd, and where in the file it occurred by how long the file is.
+On error, it writes three bytes at the end of the output file and then exits.
+Since a well-formed ROM will always have an even number of bytes in it, this means you can detect that a compilation error occurred if the size of the output file is odd.

+The first two bytes are a big-endian word holding the line number of the input file at which the error occurred.
+In the case of macros, if the error occurred during initial parsing of the macro, the line number will be inside the macro definition; if it occurred during macro expansion, it will point to the place where the macro was invoked.

+The third byte indicates what pass of the compiler the error occurred on.
+A 0 means that it happened during the initial binding pass and is probably a syntax error.
+A 1 means that it happened during the code generation pass and is probably a symbol lookup error.

 ## Language